 - Taj Mahal

 Chikankari over the years has seen a lot of experimentation with different types of fabrics and different types of threads.
-This handicraft art has seen various stages of transformation and it is still timeless but like any other ancient art, the biggest challenge today is to keep it alive.
+This handicraft art has seen various stages of transformation and is still timeless but like any other ancient art, the biggest challenge today is to keep it alive.
 So if you don’t have a Chikankari outfit, go out and buy one and help keep this art alive.